gmurph52/ReadingList/README.md

 # ReadingList
-This is in the start of a Go web server.
+This is in the start of a Go web service.
 I will be expanding this and adding a full API with a database and then a Web app.

 ## Project setup
 ```